 141. Where can I find online resources for implementing HIPAA in California?

 Form IV: Request for Amendment of Health Information

-Form XIV: Authorization/Consent to use unencrypted e-mail and text
+Form XII: Authorization/Consent to use unencrypted e-mail and text

-Form XVI: Patient Request for Restriction on Use and Disclosure of PHI
+Form XV: Patient Request for Restriction on Use and Disclosure of PHI

 DISCLAIMER: The HIPAA Compliance Kit does not intend to be a substitute for legal, ethical, or clinical advice or consultation.
 State laws may supersede HIPAA regulations and you must check with the laws and regulations of your state and your professional association.
 The very latest revision of the federal regulations may not be included in this Kit.

 The Kit intends to give psychotherapists a basic understanding of HIPAA regulations and is not intended to provide a complete compliance manual.
 It is not intended to serve as the ultimate or definitive guide to HIPAA regulations.
 It does not provide a state-by-state preemption analysis.
 It does not contain details for performing a security risk analysis or for securing any given set of computers and other electronic devices.